 - Visceral Fat: Adipose tissue that surrounds abdominal cavity organs.

-The anti-inflammatory cytokine that improves sensitivity to insulin is known as adiponectin.
+The anti-inflammatory cytokine that improves insulin sensitivity is known as adiponectin.
 This substance reduces the circulation of fatty acids and is responsible for triglyceride content in various muscles.

 Adiponectin quantity is less prominent in overweight and obese people who are at risk for debilitating heart issues.
 The adiponectin amounts are reduced while the levels of visceral fat, epicardial fat, and intrathoracic fat are elevated.

-Pericardial Fat, alternatively used as Paracardial Fat, is the adipose tissue that surrounds the heart.
+Pericardial Fat, alternatively used as Paracardial Fat, is the adipose tissue surrounding the heart.
 Epicardial Fat (EF) is the fat right next to the myocardium.
 Pericardial adipose tissue, anterior to EF, is associated with an increased risk of cardiovascular disease.

 About Bariatric Surgery

-Bariatric surgery is the term used for weight loss surgery that helps people lose weight by minimizing how much they can eat.
+Bariatric surgery is the term used for weight loss surgery that helps people lose weight by minimizing how much they can eat as well as calorie absorption.
 Recent studies have immense success in operation for short-term and long-term success at losing weight and battling a broad range of serious diseases and medical conditions.

-The recent mot study was performed to show the type of fat that is decreasing the most, showing that pericardial fat is reduced more than epicardial fat.
+A recent mot study investigated the type of fat decreasing the most in bariatrics showing that pericardial fat is reduced more than epicardial fat.
 This means the abdominal fat deposits were reduced the most following bariatric surgery, such as the Roux-en-Y gastric bypass procedure, one of the most common bariatric procedures.